 Are you interested in counterterrorism policy and prosecution and related national security matters?
-This is to inform you of an opportunity for HLS students to perform research and analytical work with the Counterterrorism Section (CTS) and the Office of Law and Policy (OL&P), of the National Security Division of the Department of Justice as an independent clinical project, with Professors Heymann and Rosenberg acting as faculty sponsors.
-The program has been offered for the past ten years, and will continue for the 2014-2015 academic year.
+This is to inform you of an opportunity for HLS students to perform research and analytical work with the Counterterrorism Section (CTS), the Counterespionage Section, and the Office of Law and Policy (L&P), of the National Security Division of the Department of Justice as an independent clinical project, with Professor Rosenberg acting as faculty sponsor.
+The program has been offered for the past eleven years, and will continue for the 2015-2016 academic year.

 Clinical credits are awarded through the independent clinical work program.
 Grading is Credit/Fail.
 Two clinical credits may be awarded (1 Fall credit + 1 Spring credit) and will be recorded on students’ transcripts at the end of the Spring semester.
 Due to the highly confidential nature of this program, students have the following independent clinical requirements waived: final paper and weekly emails.
 Standard clinical conditions preclude enrollees in the program from taking any other clinical course during the period of enrollment.

-You may obtain further information about the HLS-CTS Independent Clinical offering by reading the last year’s Memorandum of Understanding as next year’s program will be similarly administrated.
-To apply, simply submit your most recent grade sheet and resume to Kim Peterson (email@example.com), Assistant to David Rosenberg, on or before 4 p.m. on June 30, 2014.
+You may obtain further information about the HLS-CTS Independent Clinical offering by reading the 2013 Memorandum of Understanding .
+To apply, simply submit your most recent grade sheet (with Spring 2015 grades) and resume to Kim Peterson (email@example.com), Assistant to David Rosenberg, on or before June 26th.

 This clinical program offers an extraordinary opportunity for both public service (including satisfying the pro bono requirement) and professional training.